felangel/bloc/docs/logintutorial.md

 Since we wrapped our `MaterialApp` within a `BlocProvider<AuthenticationBloc>` we can access the instance of our `AuthenticationBloc` by using the `BlocProvider.of<AuthenticationBloc>(BuildContext context)` static method from anywhere in the subtree.

 At this point we have a pretty solid login implementation and we have decoupled our presentation layer from the business logic layer by using Bloc.

+The full source for this example can be found [here](https://github.com/felangel/Bloc/tree/master/examples/flutter_login).